deic-dk/pod_manifests/ubuntu_noble_versitygw.md

 ```

 where `ADMIN_SECRET_ACCESS_KEY` is the secret access key of the admin user, `USER_ACCESS_KEY_ID` is the access key ID of the new user (any string) `USER_SECRET_ACCESS_KEY` is the secret access key of the new user (any string).

+When deleting a pod, your metadata directory, "/tmp/versitygw", will be copied to `versitygw.tar.gz` in your ScienceData home folder.
+When firing up the image again, this archive, if present, will be copied over and used.

 By providing a public SSH key you can access your container via SSH.